virtual-labs/exp-open-channels-iitk/experiment/experiment-name.md

-## Determination of Friction Coefficient of pipe at various Flow Conditions (Reynold's Number)
+## Determination of Reynold’s Number at various Flow Conditions